gridventures/tabular-state/packages/store/README.md

 ## Set and Get Cells

 > **Note**
 > Cells are managed by the store and are not directly accessible.
-You can only get a cell by its id.
+You can only get a cell by its key.

 For reactivity have a look into [Legend-State Docs](https://www.legendapp.com/open-source/state/reactivity/).